duckietown/docs-brown/book/doc-sky/10-introduction/10-assignment.md

 * collaboration_policy.pdf
 * safety_policy.pdf
 * answers.txt
+* map.png

-Commit and push your changes before the assignemt is due.
+Commit and push your changes before the assignment is due.
 This will allow us to access the files you pushed to Github and grade them accordingly.
 If you commit and push after the assignment deadline, we will use your latest commit as your final submission, and you will be marked late.

 ```
 cd assignment-introduction-yourGitHubName
-git add collaboration_policy.pdf safety_policy.pdf answers.txt
+git add collaboration_policy.pdf safety_policy.pdf answers.txt map.png
 git commit -a -m 'some commit message. maybe handin, maybe update'
 git push
 ```